 How To Become A Valuation Analyst

-Becoming a valuation analyst takes years of training, qualifications, and niche certifications, but it can provide a fantastic jumping-off point into senior financial management, operations, risk, and audit.
+Becoming a valuation analyst takes years of training and certification.
+However, it can be a great entry point into senior roles in finance, operations, risk, and audit.

-But becoming an effective VA takes more than classroom-based certifications; the best valuation analysts have to bring a suite of soft skills and multifaceted financial skills to the table, including impeccable reporting and communication skills, fastidious attention to detail, and an awareness of broader finance and audit trends.
+Yet becoming an effective VA takes more than classroom-based certifications.
+The best VAs have to bring a suite of soft skills and many financial skills to the table.
+These include great reporting and communication.
+They also require close attention to detail and an awareness of broader economic and audit trends.

 Please visit our job description page to find out more about the day-to-day responsibilities of a valuation analyst.